ENCCS/julia-for-hpc/content/exercises.rst

 .. challenge:: Multithread

    - Multithread the :meth:`evolve!` function
-   - Benchmark HeatEquation with different number of threads.
+   - Benchmark again with different number of threads.
 How does it scale?

    .. solution::